Tribe and environmental groups urge Wisconsin officials to rule against relocating pipeline

 Enbridge has proposed a 41-mile (66 kilometer) reroute around the reservation's southern border.
 The project requires permits from multiple government agencies, including the Wisconsin Department of Natural Resources and the U.S. Army Corps of Engineers.

-Part of the permitting process calls for the Wisconsin Coastal Management Program, a division within Evers' Department of Administration, to rule on whether the reroute complies with state coastal protection policies.
+Part of the permitting process calls for the Wisconsin Coastal Management Program, a division within Gov. Tony Evers' Department of Administration, to rule on whether the reroute complies with state coastal protection policies.

 Bad River Chair Robert Blanchard told division officials during a public hearing on the question that the reroute would run adjacent to the reservation and any spill could still affect reservation waters for years to come.